Former Monkee Davy Jones dies at age 66 in Florida

 He made another cameo as himself in the 1995 "The Brady Bunch Movie."

+"I've always thought if all the show business success hadn't happened, I'd have been a world champion jockey.
+It's in my blood," Jones once said.

+Referring to Jones as the Manchester Cowboy, Tork, 70, said in a Facebook message posted on Wednesday, "his gifts will be with us always," while Nesmith, 69, said, "David's spirit and soul live well in my heart."

-Three members of the Monkees, Jones, Tork and Dolenz, teamed up for a 20th anniversary reunion tour in 1986 and regrouped again for a tour three years later.
+Jones, Tork and Dolenz teamed up for a 20th anniversary reunion tour in 1986 and regrouped again for another tour three years later.
 A final reunion album by all four original Monkees, "Justus," was released in 1996, in conjunction with a TV special.

 A 45th anniversary tour, again without Nesmith, was launched last year.